Colm O'Neill (Ballyclough Gaelic footballer): Minor and under-21

+O'Neill also played hurling at minor and Under-21 level with Cork.

+In 2006 he was part of the Cork side that won the Munster Minor Hurling Championship after a win over Tipperary in the final.

+In 2007 he won a Munster Under-21 Hurling Championship after a win over Waterford in the final.

 Senior

 In 2009 O'Neill joined the Cork senior football panel in time for the start of the championship.
 He made his senior debut as a substitute for James Masters against Waterford in the provincial quarter-final.
 O'Neill also came on as a substitute in Cork's next game against Kerry and immediately scored a 45-metre free to give Cork a one-point lead.
 Kerry, however, equalised and forced a draw.
 The replay saw Cork defeat their old enemy; however, O'Neill played no part in the game.
 He was introduced as a substitute again in the subsequent Munster final against Limerick, closely followed by his club-mate Paul O'Flynn.
 The game looked to be going away from Cork, however, 'the Rebels' fought back with O'Neill chipping in with a point.
 It was a vital score as Cork went on to win by a point on a score line of 2–6 to 0–11.
 It was O'Neill's first Munster winners' medal in the senior grade.
 Subsequent defeats of Donegal and Tyrone saw Cork qualify for an All-Ireland final showdown with Kerry.
 Cork were surprisingly named as favourites, however, this tag appeared to be justified when Cork led by 1–3 to 0–1 early in the opening half, courtesy of a goal and a point from O'Neill.
 The Kerry team stuck to their gameplan, helped in no small part by a Cork side that recorded fourteen wides.
 At the final whistle Kerry were the champions again by 0–16 to 1–9.